UBCAgroBot/test_agrobot_rl_navigation/README.md

 # steps:

-for environment, bulid up step by step: step 1: have 2d box environment of grid (import from dict), with agent being able to be at any point and move around # DONE step 2: have the agent train on PPO to hit some target # DONE step 3: implement randomized environments and walls step 4: implement physics, agent velocity, etc. step 5: implement display step 6: implement limited visual space
+for environment, bulid up step by step:

+- [x] step 1: have 2d box environment of grid (import from dict), with agent being able to be at any point and move around
+- [x] step 2: have the agent train on PPO to hit some target
+- [ ] step 3: implement randomized environments and walls
+- [ ] step 4: implement physics, agent velocity, etc.
+- [ ] step 5: implement display
+- [ ] step 6: implement limited visual space